-The Crested Gecko is the most popular and friendly species from New Caledonia.
+Crested Geckos are the most popular and friendly species from New Caledonia.
 The Leachie Gecko is very similar but is less tolerant of handling.

-Crested Geckos are more outgoing than many related species and are easy to care for.
-This makes them perfect for a first-time owners.
+Crested Geckos are more outgoing than other geckos and are easy to care for.
+This makes them perfect for a first-time owner.